Overview

 About the Firm

-Locke Lord is a full-service, international law firm of 20 offices and about 600 attorneys in locations across the U.S., as well as in Brussels and London.
+Locke Lord is a full-service, international law firm of 20 offices and approximately 600 attorneys in locations across the United States as well as in Brussels and London.
 Locke Lord has received numerous industry recognitions as a global leader in the middle-market sector.

 A History of Mergers

-Locke Lord can trace its roots to the founding of three firms in a seven-year period in the late 1800s in Boston, Dallas, and Providence.
-A couple of decades later, John Lord opened a firm in Chicago in 1914, and another predecessor firm would open in Houston in 1916.
-Nearly a century later, these predecessor firms began combining, beginning with the Dallas and Houston firms merging in 1999 to form Locke Liddell & Sapp, in what was the largest law firm merger in U.S. history to that point.
-Sixteen years...
+Locke Lord traces its roots to the founding of three firms in Boston, Dallas, and Providence within seven years in the late 1800s.
+John Lord opened a firm in Chicago in 1914, and another predecessor firm was established in Houston in 1916.
+Nearly a century later, these predecessor firms merged, beginning with the Dallas and Houston firms in 1999 to form Locke Liddell & Sapp, in what was then the largest law firm merger in U.S. history.
+Sixteen years and five mergers later, modern Locke L...

 Associate Reviews